Joey Gallo Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.

-- The Orioles have the 18th-ranked team ERA among all league pitching staffs (4.34).
+- The Orioles have the 17th-ranked team ERA across all MLB pitching staffs (4.30).

-- The Orioles rank 20th in baseball in home runs surrendered (98 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs allowed (99 total, 1.2 per game).

-- Bradish makes the start for the Orioles, his 15th of the season.
-He is 4-3 with a 3.75 ERA and 67 strikeouts through 72 2/3 innings pitched.
+- The Orioles will send Irvin (1-3) to make his seventh start of the season.
+He is 1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched.

-- His most recent appearance came on Sunday against the Seattle Mariners, when the righty went seven innings, surrendering two earned runs while allowing two hits.
+- In his last time out on Monday, the left-hander went three innings against the Cincinnati Reds, allowing one earned run while surrendering three hits.

-- The 26-year-old has amassed a 3.75 ERA and 8.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .244 to his opponents.
+- The 29-year-old has amassed an ERA of 7.18, with 9.2 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .309 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.